GingerNinja23/ipop-documentation/Setup-XMPP-(ejabberd)-Server.md

     sudo ejabberdctl register svpnuser ejabberd password
     ```

-4. Update vpn_controller.py (line 15) to point to new STUN server
+4. Update svpn_controller.py (or gvpn_controller.py) to point to new STUN server

     ```python
     STUN = "ip-address-of-vm:3478"
     ```

-5. Run socialvpn with new credentials
+5. Run socialvpn (or groupvpn) with new credentials

     ```bash
+    python svpn_controller.py svpnuser@ejabberd password
+    ```
+or

+    ```bash
-    python vpn_controller.py svpnuser@ejabberd password <ip-address-of-vm>
+    python gvpn_controller.py svpnuser@ejabberd password ip-address-of-vm
     ```
 ---

 -   You can add more users by going to `http://ip-address-of-vm:5280/admin`